johnbiundo/dev.to-articles/blog-posts/micro-nats-3/micro-nats-part3.md

 }
 ```

-For requirement 2-A, we have `src/common/deserializers/inbound-message-external.deserializer.ts` in our `nestMicroservice` project.
+For requirement 2-A, we have `src/common/deserializers/inbound-message-external.deserializer.ts` in our *nestMicroservice* project.
 Here's the code.
-The comment explains its intent.
+The comments explain its intent.

 ```typescript
 // src/common/serializers/inbound-message-external.deserializer.ts